everest-engineering/terraform-kubernetes-hazelcast/README.md

 ## Testing the module

-Install minikube from [here](https://kubernetes.io/docs/tasks/tools/install-minikube/) and start a kubernetes cluster in local
+Install minikube from [here](https://kubernetes.io/docs/tasks/tools/install-minikube/) and start a kubernetes cluster in local.

 ### Setup